 St.John's Anglican Church, Vankleek Hill is a parish of the Anglican Diocese of Ottawa and the Deanery of Stormont.

-The Venerable Doug Richards is our Incumbent.
+As of January 2020, our current Priest-In-Charge is Fr.Claude R.Delorme.
+Contact information is telephone: 613-363-7228 or e-mail: firstname.lastname@example.org.
 We are a welcoming church that strives "to know Christ and make him known".